Easy Overnight Oats with Yogurt

 two photos showing how to make overnight oats with yogurt - pouring mixture into jars and putting a lid on

-After these overnight oats have been chilled, it’s time to crack open a jar and enjoy!
+After these yogurt overnight oats have been chilled, it’s time serve & enjoy.
+Here are some topping suggestions.

 • Fresh Berries (careful not to use frozen berries unless you thaw and drain them first.
 They release water as they thaw and will cause your oats to become a little “soupy”)